rbtylee/MoonLight/README.md

 ```
 ### Uninstalling

 The ninja build system does not properly support uninstalling components install by scripts.
 Therefore everything installed has to be manually uninstalled by the user.
+If you install the theme using the meson defaults you can use the provided *uninstall-theme.sh* script to remove everything installed.
+Run this script as root if you wish to remove the files installed system wide, just note this will remove the files even they were installed by apt!

 # Reporting bugs